 The plan above shows a design in which the interaction between the factors N and K is confounded with blocks.
-The definition of the N × K interaction is that it is the difference between the effect of N estimated at the different levels of K. Here we have factors at two levels 0 and n for N, and 0 and k for K. For the 0 level of K, the effect of adding N is given by the mean of the plots with the combination (n, 0) minus the mean of the plots with (0, 0); while for K at level k, it is given by the mean of the plots with (n, k) minus the mean of the plots with (0, k).
+The definition of the N × K interaction is that it is the difference between the effect of N estimated at the different levels of K. Here we have factors at two levels 0 and n for N, and 0 and k for K. For the 0 level of K, the effect of adding N is given by the mean of the plots with the combination (n, 0) minus the mean of the plots with (0, 0); while for K at level k, it is given by the mean of the plots with (0, k).
 So the difference between the two estimates (which gives the interaction contrast) is

-{ mean of plots with (n, 0) + mean of plots with (0, k) }

-- { mean of plots with (0, 0) + mean of plots (n, k) }
+- { mean of plots with (n, 0) + mean of plots with (0, k) } - { mean of plots with (0, 0) + mean of plots (n, k) }

-The left-hand block above contains only combinations (n, 0) and (0, k), while the right-hand block contains only combinations (0, 0) and (n, k).
-Consequently the difference between the means of the plots in the two blocks also estimates the interaction: that is, the $\mathbb{N} \times \mathbb{K}$ interaction is confounded with blocks.
+The left-hand block above contains only combinations (n, 0) and (0, k), while the righthand block contains only combinations (0, 0) and (n, k).
+Consequently the difference between the means of the plots in the two blocks also estimates the interaction: that is, the $N \times K$ interaction is confounded with blocks.

 Usually, in a situation like this, you would have more than two blocks.
 In fact, the two blocks above are part of a design with eight blocks, each with four plots, that was used to study factors N, K and D (see Yates, 1937, Design and Analysis of Factorial Experiments, page 21; also John, 1972, Statistical Design and Analysis of Experiments, page 135).
 The left-hand block in the plan is block 3 of the design, and the right-hand block is block 4.
-If we analyse just those two blocks with treatment model N\K, the analysis of variance table below confirms that the interaction estimated in the Blocks stratum (and,

-as we have analysed only these two blocks, there are no degrees of freedom left over for the residual).
+If we analyse just those two blocks with treatment model NK, the analysis of variance table below confirms that the interaction is estimated in the Blocks stratum (and, as we have analysed only these two blocks, there are no degrees of freedom left over for the residual).